stonecharioteer/blog/_posts/2021-11-19-authorization-using-oso.rst

    help you appreciate what that means, but I hope to.
 If nothing else, I hope to leave you with this:

+   .. container:: blockquote

-   |   Oso is *powerful*, and not just for authorization.
+      Oso is *powerful*, and not just for authorization.

 --------------
 Hello Oso